aweijnitz/hydrobalcony/FrontendServer/FrontendAPIServer.js/README.md

 # FrontendAPIServer.js
 An Express4 server that subscribes to the websockets events emitted from the [ttyDataServer](https://github.com/aweijnitz/hydrobalcony/tree/master/RaspberryPi/ttyDataServer.js) and processes them.

+Exposes API for sensor data and emits websocket events.

 ## Install
 	sudo npm install